 AKG K240 studio as the name implies is being sold as a studio headphone.
-At it’s price point, I wouldn’t hesitate calling it a budget studio headphone as there are more expensive ones in the market for this type of application.
+At its price point, I wouldn’t hesitate to call it a budget studio headphone as there are more expensive ones in the market for this type of application.
 Having said that, the AKG K240 has a sound signature that I personally find quite pleasing.

 Treble is kind of sparkly but suffers from peaks and notches which is reflected by its frequency response graph.
 A quick comparison with the DT880 and the Hifiman HE400i reveals imaging issues where it sounds piercing at times especially if you’re listening in high volume.
 Still not as thin and piercing as a Superlux HD 668B or 681 which is a good thing.

-Headphone can be driven easily at 55 ohm although I did my listening tests with it being plugged into my desktop via Aune T1 SE DAC/Amp.
+Headphone can be driven easily at 55 ohms although I did my listening tests with it being plugged into my desktop via Aune T1 SE DAC/Amp.

 If you’re coming from say a Grado SR60 or a Sennheiser Momentum on-ear, I wouldn’t consider the K240 a step up as it’s more of just a different type of headphone that is not necessarily better in the sound department than those two.

 If you haven’t owned an open-back headphone before and want to have a taste of it without spending lots of money, the K240 Studio would be at the very least a decent headphone to consider.